cardingshed/digitalgarden/content/chess/french/04-exchange/index.markdown

 ---
-title: "tarrasch"
+title: "exchange"
-weight: 3
+weight: 4
-subtitle: ""
+subtitle: "also winawer exchange"
-excerpt: "this is the tarrasch variation"
+excerpt: "if it were me, I'd play c4"
 draft: false
 ---
 this is a test miracle if it works tbh